fizzbee-io/website/content/design/tutorials/quick-start.md

 }
 {{% /graphviz %}}

-Now, click on `crash-role Server#0`, the new state would look like,
+Now click on `crash-role Server#0`.
+The new state would look like:
 {{% graphviz %}}
 digraph G {
 compound=true;